jadestorm/puppet-galera_arbitrator/README.md

 ## Limitations

-Out of the box, this only supports RedHat style Linux distributions, and only those that are supported by Percona.
+Out of the box, this only supports RedHat and Debian style Linux distributions, and only those that are supported by Percona.
 Most Percona supported Linux distributions should be fairly easy to support by setting servicename, packagename, and sysconfig.